 |25.0 – 29.9||Overweight|

 |30.0 and Above||Obese|

-“BMI does not measure body fat directly,” according to the CDC.
-In other words, it can’t tell how much of your weight is healthy muscles and how much is less healthy fat tissue.
-But research shows that it moderately correlates with more direct tools, like skinfold thickness measurements, bioelectrical impedance (what your scale likely uses), and underwater weighing.
+“BMI does not measure body fat directly,” according to the CDC, but research shows that it moderately correlates with more direct tools, like skinfold thickness measurements, bioelectrical impedance (what your scale likely uses), and underwater weighing.

 However, despite the good correlation between BMI and body fat percentage, a Mayo Clinic study found that BMI tends to under-report obesity, missing more than half of people with excess fat.